-Recent performance highlights include guest appearances with Oregon East Symphony, Memphis Symphony and Austin Civic Orchestra.
-Television appearance include features on CSPAN and a featured inspirational leader in the PBS documentary series "Roadtrip Nation: Degree of Impact".
+Described as a pianist with “power and finesse” (Dallas Arts Society), Artina McCain enjoys an international career throughout Europe, China and the US as a solo and chamber performer, pedagogue and speaker.
+McCain's solo and chamber performances have been heard on radio shows in Chicago, Austin, Toronto and Hong Kong.
 An American Prize winner for her solo piano recordings, she will release an album of works entitled "Heritage: The American Composer" on the MSR label.
-She has won performance awards from the Austin Critics Table and is a three time Global Music Awards winner for the album I, Too (Naxos), Shades and Trombone Czar with husband and bass trombonist, Martin McCain.
+She has won performance awards from the Austin Critics Table for the “Black Composers” Concert Series and is a three-time Global Music Awards winner for the album I, Too (Naxos), Shades and Trombone Czar with husband and bass trombonist, Martin McCain.

 Recent performance highlights include guest concerto appearances with the Oregon East Symphony, Memphis Symphony, Austin Civic Orchestra and the University of Memphis Symphonic Band.
 Television appearances include features on CSPAN and an inspirational leader on the PBS documentary series "Roadtrip Nation: Degree of Impact".
 Primary teachers include Anton Nel, Kathryn Brown and Carol Leone and additional studies with Jerome Lowenthal, Sergei Babayan, Robert Shannon, and John Perry.
 She has collaborated in recital with renowned artists such as Donnie Ray Albert, Don Lucas, Ritz Chamber Players Series, Valerie Coleman, Gregory Walker, and Christopher Buckholz.